mindis/ece1770-debs-2014/README.md

 # TIMELINE

-- ...
+- [< March 17, 2014]
+  - Bootstrapped Vagrant cluster using storm-vagrant
+  - Abandoned pure Java & Closure programming in favour of JRuby.
+Much thanks to 'redstorm' maintainer.
+  - Got basic Query 1 stream working for one time slice, plug-only.
+Storing results in memory.
+  - Added Cassandra server (running locally) to save predicted and final results.
+  - (more stuff that I'll fill in later)

 - [March 17, 2014] Spent a day debugging Kafka setup.
 Trying to get a proper spout working with Storm.
 Troublesome.

+- [March 18, 2014]
-Ultimately, needed to switch to storm-kafka-0.8-plus (0.4.0)
+  - Finally got Kafka spout working.
+Needed to switch to storm-kafka-0.8-plus (0.4.0).

--
+  - ...

-# Current Issues
+# Current Issues/TODOs

-==> Read more about how Kafka works.
+- Need to read more about how Kafka works.
+- Revise Cassandra setup; refactor into module.
+Plan on hosting it on Vagrant cluster.
+- Get per-house results working for Query 1.
+- Write basic tests for Query 1.
+- ...

+- Bootstrap a proper S3 cluster and get everything working there.
+- Benchmarking: figure out what to measure and what to vary.

 # Cassandra Setup